 \section{Validation with real data}

-We validate the new configurations using observations of the Crab Nebula.
-The state-of-the-art \texttt{GAMMAPY} package~\citep{gammapy:2023} was used for the spectral analysis.
-Reflected regions~\citep{Berge2007} are used for estimating the background in this validation.
+We validated the new configurations using observations of the Crab nebula.
+The \texttt{GAMMAPY} package~\citep{gammapy:2023} was used for the spectral analysis.
+Reflected regions~\citep{Berge2007} were used for estimating the background in this validation.
 Alternative background estimations, such as the 3D background model~\citep{Mohrmann:2019hfq}, can be performed in future analyses.
-However, this choice does not have a significant impact on the validation.
+This choice has no significant effect on the validation.
 On-regions with $0.1^{\circ}$ ($0.2^{\circ}$) radii were used for the stereoscopic (monoscopic) configurations.
 For \texttt{Mono} and \texttt{Stereo}, a low-energy threshold was set at the energy for which the effective area drops to $10\%$ of its maximum.
-For \texttt{Type M}, 5\% of the total effective area of all types was used due to the vast energy range covered by \texttt{Event types}.
-On top of that, only the energy ranges for which each type contributes to more than $20\%$ of the combined effective area were used in each individual analysis.
-This results in an upper threshold for \texttt{Type M}, an upper and a lower threshold for \texttt{Type B}, and a lower threshold for \texttt{Type A}.
+For \texttt{Type M}, 5\% of the total effective area of all types was used because the energy range covered by \texttt{Event types} is vast.
+In addition, only the energy ranges for which each type contributed more than $20\%$ of the combined effective area were used in each individual analysis.
+This resulted in an upper threshold for \texttt{Type M}, an upper and a lower threshold for \texttt{Type B}, and a lower threshold for \texttt{Type A}.
 A log-parabola spectral distribution and a point-like source spatial distribution were assumed, and the best parameters were obtained through a forward-folding fitting.
-For \texttt{Event types}, the datasets for \texttt{Type M}, \texttt{Type A}, and \texttt{Type B} were fitted in a joint likelihood approach.
+For \texttt{Event types}, the datasets for \texttt{Type M}, \texttt{Type A}, and \texttt{Type B} were fit in a joint likelihood approach.
 Run-by-run corrections to observation conditions were used and are better described in section~\ref{sec:systematics}.